 If you have been lucky enough to enjoy roast beef over Christmas and have leftover beef to spare, you can make any of these recipes.

 Mix your cooked beef with the cheat's cheese sauce and pour it into your prepared baking dish, making for a quick and easy low-carb casserole.

-Fry leftover beef, leftover turkey or chicken, with a bag of coleslaw.
-Serve it as it is or serve with cauliflower rice for a low-carb fast food.
+Fry leftover beef, leftover turkey, or chicken, with a bag of coleslaw.
+Serve it as it is or serve it with cauliflower rice for a low-carb fast food.

 Recipes to use leftover bread